by C.A. Chicoine

 “Well, why didn’t you say so?” the man by the door smiled as he put his laser tube away.

-From then on, their relations were very cordial–like the previous few minutes had never even happened–like old friends.
-And he got lucky, because they had a freighter scheduled for off-world in just three days.
+From then on, their relations were very cordial, like the previous few minutes had never even happened–like old friends.
+And he got lucky because they had a freighter scheduled for off-world in just three days.

-Resch told them he’d have his crate delivered to their dock by then.
+Resch told them he’d have the crate delivered to their dock by then.
 He filled out and signed the paperwork.
 And he got their names.
 The man at the desk was Thom Bradley, the one by the door–Gerry Martin.
 Whether they used their real names was another question.
 But the immediate problem Resch faced was when they’d contact Domino to verify his reference.
 He gave them a story–as vague as it was–about how they met, and not too bad for being made up on the spot.
 He’d have to follow through with the delivery of this crate, just in case they can’t get in touch with Domino, and for appearances.

 Resch didn’t want to head straight back to police headquarters in case he was being followed.
-So he made a couple of stops along the way; one at a rest area, and the other at a bar in Chinatown called The Mount.
+So he made a couple of stops along the way; one at a rest area and the other at a bar in Chinatown called The Mount.
 It was late and he was tired.